Legislative Relationship Between Centre and State

 Option d – Agriculture

-Which one of the following subjects is under the Union List in the Seventh Schedule of the Constitution of India?
+Which subject falls under the Union List in the Seventh Schedule of the Indian Constitution?

 (a) Regulation of labour and safety in mines and oil fields